The Science Behind Foam Rolling

 As foam rolling has become more popular, many different rollers and other implements have become available.
 Rollers that have multi-level or grid type surfaces have been shown to be more effective than smooth surface rollers.
 This has been accredited to a greater cause of tissue deformation when compared to smooth rollers (4).
 Other small implements, such as lacrosse balls have also been introduced as a form of SMFR.
 These provide a greater ability to apply pressure into trigger points, while the rollers allow for more coverage.

-Smooth Roller Example
+Smooth Roller

-Grid Surface Example
+Grid Surface Roller

-Trigger Point Example
+Trigger Point Roller

 When Should you Foam Roll?